Datu Piang, Maguindanao del Sur: History

+Sultanate of Buayan

+Buayan was centered in what is now the center of Datu Piang, created by the Rio Grande de Mindanao (or Pulangi) River, 30 km upstream from the Sultanate of Maguindanao.
+It was a powerful state that rivaled the Sultanate of Maguindanao on influence and trade.
+In the 1860s, the main stronghold of Buayan was transferred to Bacat, within the modern-day municipality of Rajah Buayan.

+Modern era

 Created as Dulawan on November 25, 1936, by Executive Order No. 66 of Pres.
-Manuel L. Quezon, the municipality covered a large area of what is now mostly central Maguindanao and northern Sultan Kudarat.
+Manuel L. Quezon, the municipality covered a large area of what is now parts of Maguindanao del Norte and Maguindanao del Sur, and northern Sultan Kudarat.
 It is among the first municipalities of the old Cotabato province.
 Republic Act No. 1035, enacted on June 12, 1954, renamed the town to Datu Piang, after an influential Muslim leader from the region during the American colonial period.

 In 1959, a large southern territory was made into the municipality of Ampatuan.
 Four years later the municipality of Maganoy was carved out its territory, which later on became the capital of Maguindanao, of which it was made part of on November 22, 1973.
 Its remaining south-western barangays were merged with other barangays of Dinaig to form the municipality of Talayan in 1976.
-Its area was reduced again on July 1, 2003, when 14 of its south-eastern barangays were separated to form the municipality of Datu Saudi-Ampatuan.
+Its area was reduced again on July 1, 2003, when 14 of its south-eastern barangays were separated to form the municipality of Datu Saudi Ampatuan.

-On July 30, 2009, upon the ratification of Muslim Mindanao Autonomy Acts No. 225 (as amended by MMAA 252) and MMAA 222 (as amended by MMAA 253), the municipalities of Shariff Saydona Mustapha and Datu Salibo, respectively, were created from a total of 5 entire barangays and portions of 10 barangays from Datu Piang, in addition to other barangays from Datu Saudi-Ampatuan, Datu Unsay, Mamasapano and Shariff Aguak.
+On July 30, 2009, upon the ratification of Muslim Mindanao Autonomy Acts No. 225 (as amended by MMAA 252) and MMAA 222 (as amended by MMAA 253), the municipalities of Shariff Saydona Mustapha and Datu Salibo, respectively, were created from a total of 5 entire barangays and portions of 10 barangays from Datu Piang, in addition to other barangays from Datu Saudi Ampatuan, Datu Unsay, Mamasapano and Shariff Aguak.

 On December 3, 2020, at around 10:45 in the evening, around 100 members of the Bangsamoro Islamic Freedom Fighters (BIFF) attacked and assaulted three Philippine Army detachments in the municipality.
 The firefight lasted for about an hour and a grenade was thrown at a police car which caught fire and exploded.
 There were no reported civilian and military casualties.
 On December 11, the Philippine National Police filed complaints for multiple frustrated murder and destructive arson against more than a hundred BIFF leaders and members responsible for the attack.